 In addition to using print and Web resources related to strategic planning, academic programs may find it useful to contract with a consultant who has particular expertise in the area of strategic planning to assist them in this effort.

 Consider specifically what you want to gain from the consultation.
-It is helpful if materials for a consultant are prepared in advance so that he/she will have ample opportunity to review and comment.
+It is helpful if materials for a consultant are prepared in advance so that they will have ample opportunity to review and comment.
 Generally, the clearer you can be regarding your expectations, the more satisfied you will be with the results.
 Your expectations should be communicated to the consultant as part of a letter of agreement.

 In selecting a consultant, you will want to consider: